r3bo0t/6lock/README.md

 6LOCK will soon be available for testing at [https://6lock.com](https://6lock.com/), so stay tuned.

+Anyway you can already use it on your own server if you want it, actually this may be the best use you could make of it.

 ## Contributions

 Contributions of any kind to this project are greatly appreciated and encouraged.

 If you plan on developing a new feature, please open an issue first so that we can discuss the pros and cons.
-If you actually happen to develop something new, please include tests for the feature you've built.
+If you actually happen to develop something new, please include tests for the feature you've built (considered a bonus).

 ## License